bernatp3rs/idl_cpu_pm/README.txt

 All version of the IDL_IDLBridge before IDL 8.3 cause a memory leak when using asynchronous executions.
 See the reference IDL-68399 in the following link: https://www.l3harrisgeospatial.com/Support/Self-Help-Tools/Help-Articles/Help-Articles-Detail/ArtMID/10220/ArticleID/15156/IDL-Fixed-Issues

 Some users are experiencing problems when using the IDL-Python bridge in the slave sessions.
-The Python executable needs to be added to the PATH environment variable and this information is not passed by default:
+The Python executable needs to be added to the PATH environment variable and this information is not passed by default.
 To solve this issue, execute the following code to make sure that Python is visible after the general setup: cpu_pm->setup cpu_pm->Execute_All, idlStmt, nowait=nowait